New Investors Buying Into a Hedge Fund

-To qualify as an accredited investor, you must have an income of at least $200,000 (or $300,000 including a spouse) in each of the two past years and expect the same for the current year or have a net worth over $1 million (alone or including a spouse) excluding the value of a primary residence.
+To qualify as an accredited investor, you must have an income of at least $200,000—$300,000, including a spouse—in each of the two past years.
+You must expect the same for the current year or have a net worth over $1 million—alone or including a spouse—excluding the value of a primary residence.
 If you do not meet these rules, you do not qualify to invest in hedge funds regardless of your investment experience.

 Finally, note that many hedge funds require more than just meeting the accredited investor threshold, with minimum account requirements that put their funds out of reach for all but the richest investors.
 But the accredited investor threshold is the only legal requirement for investing in a hedge fund.